af/djangbone/README.rst

 ----------

-If you want to limit the number of items returned for a collection, you can turn on basic pagination with BackboneView's ``page_size`` attribute.
+If you want to limit the number of items returned for a collection, you can turn on basic pagination with BackboneAPIView's ``page_size`` attribute.
 Set it to an integer and GETs without an ``id`` will be paginated.
-The default GET parameter is "p", but you can override this with ``BackboneView.page_param_name``.
+The default GET parameter is "p", but you can override this with ``BackboneAPIView.page_param_name``.

 Customization
 -------------

-There's a decent chance that you'll want to wrap your BackboneView subclass with additional functionality, for example to only allow registered users to access this view.
-You can use django's method_decorator on BackboneView's dispatch() method to do this as follows::
+There's a decent chance that you'll want to wrap your BackboneAPIView subclass with additional functionality, for example to only allow registered users to access this view.
+You can use django's method_decorator on BackboneAPIView's dispatch() method to do this as follows::

     from django.contrib.auth.decorators import login_required
     from django.utils.decorators import method_decorator

-    class WidgetView(BackboneView):
+    class WidgetView(BackboneAPIView):
         ...

         @method_decorator(login_required)